tosincarik/churn-prediction-app/README.md

 | `Streamlit` | App deployment |
 | `GitHub` | Source control |
 | `Kaggle` | Dataset source |

+## Performance and Limitations
+The model is trained on a relatively small publicly available dataset (~7,000 samples), which limits generalizability to larger or different customer populations.
+Model performance may degrade when applied to data with significantly different distributions or features.
+Real-world deployment should include regular model retraining with up-to-date data to maintain accuracy.
+Predictions are probabilistic and should be supplemented with business context and human judgment.
+The app currently does not handle extreme input cases or invalid data beyond basic validation.

 🤝 Collaboration & Feedback